Agent Character File

 2.0 | 1 Vote

-An ACS file is an Action Code Script, which can be used by the video games Hexen, ZDoom, or GZDoom.
+An ACS file may also be an Action Code Script, which can be used by the video games Hexen, ZDoom, or GZDoom.
 It contains a plain text script that causes a game action(s) to occur automatically when triggered.
 For example, an ACS file might contain a script that modifies a player's health and speed when they enter a level.

 Hexen, a first-person shooter developed by Raven Software, was the first Doom-like game to include ACS files.
 ACS files cause certain events to happen automatically during gameplay.
 For example, an ACS file can cause an event to happen when: